Cosmic-ray electrons and the magnetic field of the North Polar Spur

-The cooling break energy of CRe ($\Ebr$) deduced from the radio and gamma-ray spectra is around 4 GeV.
-Given the ISRF energy density of $1.83\times 10^{-12}~\ergcm$ at $(R,z)=$ (5 kpc, 5 kpc) and the field strength of 4 $\mu$G, the cooling timescale for CRe of 4 GeV is 50 Myr, in agreement with the eROSITA bubbles' age of 20 Myr \citep{predehl2020}, suggesting that the results in agreement with the premise of halo-structure nature.
+The cooling break energy of CRes ($\Ebr$) deduced from the radio and gamma-ray spectra is about 5 GeV.
+Given the ISRF energy density of $1.27\times 10^{-12}~ \ergcm$ at $(R,z)=$ (5 kpc, 5 kpc) and the field strength of 3 $\mu$G, the cooling timescale for CRes of 5 GeV is 60 Myr.
+When we adopt an ISRF energy density of $2.3\times 10^{-12}~\ergcm$ near the midway of $(R,z)=$ (3 kpc, 3 kpc), the cooling timescale would be shortened to 30--40 Myr.
+Thus, the cooling timescale of the cooling break energy agrees with the eROSITA bubble ages of 20 Myr \citep{predehl2020}, suggesting that the results agree with the premise of the halo-structure nature.

-For the LS scenario, the energy density of CRe deduced is $(2-4)\times 10^{-12} ~\dyncm$.
-As a comparison, the pressure of the hot plasma of million Kelvin filling the local hot bubble is estimated to be $\sim 1\times 10^{-12}$ dyn cm$^{-2}$ \citep{puspitarini2014, snowden2014}.
-The magnetic field measured by Voyager 1 crossing the heliopause is $\sim 5 ~\mu$G \citep{burlaga2014}, while modeling the radio emission at the Galactic plane estimates that the magnetic field at the Solar position should be $\sim 3 ~\mu$G \citep{jaffe2010}.
+For the LS scenario, the energy density of CRe we deduced is $(2-4)\times 10^{-12} ~\dyncm$.
+As a comparison, the pressure of the hot plasma of $10^6$ Kelvin filling the local hot bubble is estimated to be $\sim 1\times 10^{-12}$ dyn cm$^{-2}$ \citep{puspitarini2014, snowden2014}.
+The magnetic field measured by Voyager 1 when it crossed the heliopause is $\sim 5 ~\mu$G \citep{burlaga2014}, while the estimate based on modeling of the radio emission in the Galactic plane is that the magnetic field at the position of the Sun is $\sim 3 ~\mu$G \citep{jaffe2010}.